-- apply environmental and rational energy use criteria in all planning and decision-making work on issues that may have an impact on the environment; - comply with environmental legislation that applies to the sector(s) in which the Organisation operates, as well as additional commitments assumed voluntarily; - implement the necessary tools to avoid pollution and reduce energy consumption, focusing on cleaner energy sources and greener technologies; - make rational use of resources, minimising water, paper and energy consumption, reducing waste and emissions, favouring recycling and seeking ecologically friendly solutions: - promote good environmental practices among suppliers and customers, encouraging responsible consumption and circular economy by reducing waste and the amount of raw materials used, limiting packaging and favouring recycled and/or recyclable materials and "sustainable" raw materials (e.g. from sustainably managed forests); - contribute to the research, development and promotion of environmentally friendly and energy-efficient technologies that seek carbon neutrality; - in the event its activity generates waste, priority shall be given to reuse and/or recovery, this always being supervised, controlled and processed in the manner indicated by the corresponding legislation.
+- apply environmental and rational energy use criteria in all planning and decisionmaking work on issues that may have an impact on the environment; - comply with environmental legislation that applies to the sector(s) in which the Organisation operates, as well as additional commitments assumed voluntarily; - implement the necessary tools to avoid pollution and reduce energy consumption, focusing on cleaner energy sources and greener technologies; - make rational use of resources, minimising water, paper and energy consumption, reducing waste and emissions, favouring recycling and seeking ecologically friendly solutions; - promote good environmental practices among suppliers and customers, encouraging responsible consumption; reduce the amount of raw materials used, limiting packaging and favouring recycled and/or recyclable materials and "sustainable" raw materials (e.g. from sustainably managed forests); - contribute to the research, development and promotion of environmentally friendly and energy-efficient technologies that seek carbon neutrality; - in the event its activity generates waste, priority shall be given to reuse and/or recovery, this always being supervised, controlled and processed in the manner indicated by the corresponding legislation.